 Utilize fun programs and events

-Community is important having a healthy work-life balance, so employers can often work toward creating community as a way to help their employees find balance.
+Community is important to have a healthy work-life balance, so employers can often work toward creating community as a way to help their employees find balance.
 One way to do so is to utilize programs and events that encourage de-stressing and socialization.
-Creating exercise programs, holding educational evenings or breaks, holding quiz nights or creating a “Secret Santa” program can all be great ways to help employees to create connections—and to ultimately lower their stress levels and help them have more balance in their lives.
+Creating exercise programs, holding educational evenings or breaks, holding quiz nights, or creating a “Secret Santa” program can all be great ways to help employees to create connections—and ultimately lower their stress levels and help them have more balance in their lives.

 Talk with employees

-Ultimately, employees may have their own ideas about how you could help cultivate a workplace with healthy balance.
+Ultimately, employees may have their own ideas about how you could help cultivate a workplace with a healthy balance.
 They will already know where they’re struggling and where they could use extra support.
-So talking with your employees and asking them about how you can provide support to cultivating a healthy balance is a great way to get started.
-You could ask employees during regular one-on-one interviews, send out a survey or create a panel to lead out.
-However it works best, talking with the employees can be beneficial.
+So talking with your employees and asking them about how you can provide support to cultivate a healthy balance is a great way to get started.
+You could ask employees during regular one-on-one interviews, send out a survey, or create a panel to lead out.
+However, it works best, talking with the employees can be beneficial.

 Work-Life Balance: The Bottom Line